 Musical notes attributed to Latin chants

-The beginning of each of the six opening lines of the song in question, which is called the Hymn of Saint John the Baptist, allow us to retrace a whole scale range.
-Arezzo, using a system called solmization, named each of the notes (in ascending order): ut (C), re (D), mi (E), fa (F), sol (G), la (A).
+The beginning of each of the six opening lines of the song in question, called the Hymn of Saint John the Baptist, allow us to retrace a whole scale range.
+Arezzo, using a system called solmization, named each of the notes (in ascending order) ut (C), re (D), mi (E), fa (F), sol (G), la (A).

 Utqueant laxis